Frequently Asked Questions

 Can I get new wheels for my old Marwe´s?

 Yes.
 All of our roller ski are downward-compatible.
 This means in our case that you can use our current roller ski wheel range, but you might have to you use spacers or other adaptors to get them to fit.

 Click here to access our adaptation chart.

 One of my XC roller ski frames broke.
 Can I get replacement frame for it?

 The short answer is yes.
 At Marwe we emphasise our athletes to be environmentally aware.
 However, in the case of the composite XC ski range, we strongly recommend changing both ski frames in case of one of the frames breaking down.
 The reason for this is that the XC ski range ski frames are tested for their flexibility at our factory and paired together so that both skis have similar vibration damping and flexibility characteristics.

-What is the difference between the STANDARD and STIFF XC ski model frames?
+What is the difference between the MEDIUM and STIFF XC ski model frames?

 The stiff frame is designed for skiers who weigh over 80 kg, or whose skiing technique is of an more powerful kind.
-This frame option has been made to be an option based on feedback that the regular long XC-frame is too flexible for some bigger athletes.
+This frame option has been made to be an option based on feedback that the medium long XC-frame is too flexible for some bigger athletes.
 For example the Marwe CLASSIC 700 XC roller ski frame.

 Also, we have discovered that for example, our own Finnish national team skiers prefer to use the stiffer frame even if they are not this heavy, as they put a much bigger stress on the skis than normal weekend skiers.